-Engagement of the Flight Guidance System functions should be suitably annunciated to each pilot, as described in Section 8, Flight Guidance System Engagement, Disengagement, and Override.
-The FGS mode annunciations should effectively and unambiguously indicate the active and armed modes of operation.
+Engagement of the Flight Guidance System functions should must be suitably annunciated to each pilot (to show compliance with CS 25.1329(i)), as described in Section 8, Flight Guidance System Engagement, Disengagement, and Override.
+The FGS mode annunciations should must effectively and unambiguously indicate the active and armed modes of operation (CS 25.1329(i)).
 The mode annunciation should convey explicitly, as simply as possible, what the FGS is doing (for active modes), what it will be doing (for armed modes), and target information (such as selected speed, heading, and altitude) for satisfactory flight crew awareness.

-Mode annunciation should indicate the state of the system and not just switch position or selection.
+Mode annunciation should must indicate the state of the system and not just switch position or selection (CS 25.1329(i)).
 Mode annunciation should be presented in a manner compatible with flight crew procedures / tasks and consistent with the mode annunciation design for the specific aircraft type (i.e., compatible with other flight deck systems mode annunciations).